Skip to main content

 What if I don't ovulate on my own?

-If you are not ovulating or are rarely ovulating, your doctor will prescribe medication to induce ovulation.
-The following are some commonly used medications:
+If you are not ovulating or are rarely ovulating, your doctor will prescribe medication to induce ovulation, which may include the following:

 • Clomiphene citrate (i.e. Clomid)